Pick-and-Place-Robot/H-bridge-Assembly-working/Source code/README.md

 int16_t savedPosition3 = 0;
 int16_t savedPosition4 = 0;
 ```
-EEPROM addresses are defined for saving and retrieving motor positions.
+EEPROM addresses are defined for saving and retrieving motor positions when the immediate button is pressed.

 ### Button Configuration
 ``` cpp